 Soccer is Wes's game and when he is not at GFS, he coaches at the club and high school levels.
 In 2009, his Downingtown West girls' team won the state championship.
 Wes was recently named Chesmont Coach of the year and 2009 Daily Local News Girls Soccer All-Area Coach of the Year.
 Few people are aware that while at West Chester University, Wes was a four year starter and captained the team his senior year.
 After a few years' hiatus from the sport he played one year with the Reading Rage of the USL pro league.
 Wes currently volunteers for the Philadelphia Union.
 He and his wife, Danielle, enjoy spending time with their son, Logan (GFS '20) and future GFS student, Victoria.

 Michele DuPlessis is a graduate of The Crefeld School, Chestnut Hill College (B.A Art History/Religious Studies), and Arcadia University (Masters of Education, K-6 Teacher Certificate) Her family moved several times before settling in Chester County.
-In over a decade of teaching, Michele has taught Kindergarten, first grade, and Pre-Kindergarten.
+In over a decade of teaching, Michele has taught kindergarten, first grade, and pre-kindergarten.
+A member of the faculty since 2007, she has previously taught preschool, kindergarten, and kindergarten enrichment at Goshen Friends.

-An avid animal-lover, Michele helped designate the "CCSPCA" as the Preschool community service focus.
-She assists in fostering rescue animals of all kinds and supports therapeutic riding centers such as Thorncroft and Hope Springs.
-Michele lives in Chester Springs with her husband Jim and family.
+An avid animal-lover, Michele assists in fostering rescue animals of all kinds and supports local animal rescues and therapeutic riding centers such as Thorncroft and Hope Springs.
+She lives in Chester Springs with her husband Jim and family.
 In 2011 she adopted a beautiful chihuahua named Sadie.
 Although her beloved horse Olive passed away recently, in her spare time Michele continues riding lessons.
 She also loves to fit in reading time and visits to the beach!

 Scott Friedman is a native Philadelphian.
 He is a graduate of Lower Merion High School and Widener University.
 Tr.
 Scott has a Masters in Education from Cabrini College and Pennsylvania teaching certificates in Elementary Education Instruction II and Computer Technology for Private Schools.Before teaching at Goshen Friends, Scott was a member of the faculty at The Shipley School and The Armenian Sisters Academy.
 He has participated in several professional development courses including extensive Promethean Board training and the International Society of Technology in Education Convention.Scott has many hobbies including kayaking, fishing, hiking, and collecting baseball cards.
 An interesting fact, Tr.
 Scott's name is on a CD that is currently on Mars!